axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

     Figure 2: **Text Tree** widget (advanced interface).

-The **Options** section allows the user to browse on his computer to find the desired folders (the samme way as in the basic interface), but with the options to include or excludes types or names of files and to input a level of sampling in %.
+The **Options** section allows the user to browse on his computer to find the desired folders (the same way as in the basic interface), but with the options to include or exclude types or names of files and to input a level of sampling in %.
 With the **Add button** the selection will be added to the list.
 Exclusion : exclusion in the files list from the basic browse (default filter).
 Each exclusion should be separated by a comma.
 Inclusion : inclusion of a new files filter (default filter replaced).
 Each inclusion should be separeted by a comma.
 The encoding's annotation of a file with encoding's error will simply be omitted.